Electric Car Range in Extreme Heat

 Getting Home and Road Trip Lessons

 Our 495-mile trip took us 10 hours and four stops to charge our batteries.
 Our electric vehicle handled the heat like a champ.
 Several cars were overheating on the side of the road, but our electric vehicle had no issues outside of increased electricity use.
-In case you are wondering what charging an electric car looks like, let me provide some detail.
+In case you are wondering what charging an electric car looks like, let me provide some details.
 First, your electric vehicle will give directions to a charging station.

-These charging stations are near the freeway offramps and besides food, restrooms, and shopping.
+These charging stations are near the freeway offramps and beside food, restrooms, and shopping.
 Depending on how many miles you need to replenish, charging can take 20 to 60 minutes.
 In our case, each stop at the charging station took about 30 to 45 minutes per stop.
 However, the wait was bearable because, during each stop, we either had a meal to eat, picked up some snacks, or took a restroom break.

 In case you were wondering what it cost to charge our car, we paid nothing.
 We pay nothing for charging because, in 2018, Tesla offered free lifetime charging.
 But unfortunately, Tesla phased out lifetime charging in 2020, which is no longer available.
-So now you can expect to pay $.40 per kilowatt of electricity when charging away from home.
+So now you can expect to pay $.50 per kilowatt of electricity when charging away from home.

 We reduced our emissions on our trip, which felt good, saved money, and had a pleasant, trouble-free road trip.
 In summary, here is a list of some tips to consider next time you drive an electric vehicle in extreme heat: